-Under Rule 18, and then expanded with respect to Lights and (Day) Shapes by Rules 23-28, the priority of vessels in sight of each other is: NUC Not Under Command.
+Under Rule 18, and expanded with respect to Lights and (Day) Shapes by Rules 23-28, the priority of vessels in sight of each other is:

+- 1. NUC Not Under Command.
 Due to mechanical or allied reasons, this vessel cannot control itself nor maneuver.
-The shape/light sequence is ball-over-ball/red-over-red ("red over red, the captain is dead!")
-All vessels must give way to this vessel.
+The shape/light sequence is ball-over-ball/red-over-red ("red over red, the captain is dead!").
+All vessels must give way to this vessel. - 2.
 RAM Restricted in Ability to Maneuver.
 By the nature of its work, this vessel just can't maneuver well.
 A dredger, for example, can't get her gear up to get out of your way, stand-on or give-way.
 The shape/light sequence is ball-over-diamond-over-ball/red-over-white-over-red.
 These two classes are often categorized as equal in priority.
-With that said, if a NUC is drifting down on a RAM, at least the RAM has the option to try to get her gear up...
-CBD Constrained By Draft.
+That said, if a NUC is drifting down on a RAM, at least the RAM has the option to try to get her gear up... - 3.
+CBD Constrained by Draft.
 Surprisingly, this is not an Inland designation, where draft may matter more often.
-In any event, you can't force this vessel out of its channel since that would cause a collision at sea - with the bottom!
-The shape/light sequence is a cylinder/red-over-red-over-red.
-Engaged in Fishing This isn't your neighbor in his Grady-White with a Penn reel in hand.
+In any event, you can't force this vessel out of its channel since that would cause a collision at sea with the bottom!
+The shape/light sequence is a cylinder/red-over-red-over-red. - 4.
+Engaged in Fishing.
+This isn't your neighbor in his Grady-White with a Penn reel in hand.
 This is a working vessel, trawling lines or nets.
 The light sequence depends on whether they are fishing or trawling.
-The shape is constant - two inverted cones, tip to tip.
-If she is fishing, the light sequence is red-over-white (red over white, we be fishin' tonight.)
-If she is trawling, the light sequence is green-over-white (green over white, we be shrimpin' tonight.)
-Sailing Vessel Not a sailing vessel with her engine on.
-That just makes her a funny looking power-driven vessel.
-Power-Driven Seaplane Since a very small percentage of boaters are familiar with the Lights and Shapes, the skipper of such vessels as those in classes 1 through 4 had better be familiar with 5 or more short blasts.
-Countervailing this, the vessel claiming any of these privileges must display the Shape or Lights appropriate and, if they don't, it will weigh against them in a Court.
-However, remember that it is never 100-0 when the Court renders its apportionment of blame.
+The shape is constant two inverted cones, tip to tip.
+If she is fishing, the light sequence is red-over-white (red over white; we be fishin' tonight).
+If she is trawling, the light sequence is green-over-white (green over white; we be shrimpin' tonight). - 5.
+Sailing Vessel.
+Not a sailing vessel with her engine on.
+That just makes her a funny looking power-driven vessel. - 6.
+Power-Driven - 7.
+Seaplane

+Since a very small percentage of boaters are familiar with the Lights and Shapes, the skipper of such vessels as those in classes 1 through 4 had better be familiar with five or more short blasts.
+Countervailing this, the vessel claiming any of these privileges must display the Shape or Lights appropriate and, if they don't, it will weigh against them in a court.
+However, remember that it is never 100-0 when the court apportions blame.

 How does Rule 18 interact with Rule 13?
+(See "Overtaking, a Meeting.")
 Rule 13 dominates, subject to the facts.
 What does that mean?
 Well, assume that you are drift fishing in your power-driven vessel in Moriches Bay and a sailing vessel overtakes you.
 Despite Rule 18's priority of order, the sailing vessel clearly is the give-way vessel in this case.

 However, if you see a NUC drifting down on your stern, get out of its way.
 "Red-over-red, the captain is dead" - they can't maneuver around you!
-BTW, if you are interested in being part of USCG Forces, email me at JoinUSCGAux@aol.com or go direct to the D1SR Human Resources department, who are in charge of new members matters, at DSO-HR and we will help you "get in this thing..." ###